squizzster/check_linux_permissions/README.md

 - non-directories are checked for writability
 - directories count as writable only when they are both **writable and searchable**
-- symlink writability is reported as **UNKNOWN** rather than pretending symlink mode bits answer the question
+- symlink writability is reported as `UNKNOWN`

-### Confidence downgrades on special filesystems
+### Special filesystems

-By default, some kernel pseudo-filesystems are handled conservatively and may be downgraded to `UNKNOWN`, including:
+By default, some kernel pseudo-filesystems are treated conservatively and may be downgraded to `UNKNOWN`, including:

 - `proc`
 - `sysfs`